JimDesu/basis-lang/spec.md

 <.fail Name: payload, epsilon, Sigma>  ->  <epsilon, (Name, &payload, W), Sigma>
 ```

-where W is the witness selected at the `.fail` site for the (concrete-payload-type, Name's payload class) pair, and `&payload` is the pointer to the payload's storage.
+where W is the dictionary selected at the `.fail` site for the (concrete-payload-type, Name's payload class) pair, and `&payload` is the pointer to the payload's storage.
 For payload-less messages, the second and third components are null.

 **R4 &mdash; Failure propagation through siblings.** With &Phi; non-&epsilon;, the next ordinary statement at the same indentation level is skipped: